Charter of Human Rights and Responsibilities Act 2006: History

 Australia is the only democratic country in the world to not have a Bill of Rights (or similar protections).
 In order to go some way toward addressing this, in 2005 the Australian Capital Territory (ACT) undertook steps to implement the Human Rights Act 2004 to formally protect de facto freedom, respect, equality and dignity in the jurisdiction.

 The Victorian Labor Government, in 2005 under the Bracks Ministry, engaged in community consultation for a Human Rights act similar to those implemented in the ACT and the UK's Human Rights Act 1998.
 Attorney-General of Victoria Rob Hulls argued that a Bill of Rights would "strengthen our democracy and set out our rights in one accessible place."
 After community consultation, including input from the Australian Human Rights Commission, the act was introduced and debated in Parliament on 2 May 2008.
 The Victorian Charter of Human Rights and Responsibilities Act 2006 received royal assent on 25 July 2006 and came into full effect on 1 January 2008.

 Limitation and jurisdiction

-Some believe that as it originates in Victoria the Act does not provide protections outside of Victorian 'jurisdiction'; any federal legislation takes precedence regardless of the infringement of any rights.
-However, the constitution does not allow discrimination between the states.
-There is effectively no 'state-based jurisdiction', only federal.
-To the extent that the charter aligns with the constitution, it applies in all states.
+As state-based legislation, the act does not provide any protection outside the Victorian jurisdiction, including to federal law within the state.
 The charter also affords Parliament the power to suspend or infringe rights in exceptional circumstances, such as when facing a serious security threat or a state of emergency.

 Courts do not have the authority to strike down impeding legislation, but are able to interpret statutory provisions in a way that is compatible with human rights.